Shaun-Val/ECE484/README.md

 * Android Phone with Bluetooth Terminal
 * LED

-### functions:
+### Functions:
  * led - Sets up the LED as an output
  * receiver - Reads in characters from bluetooth termianl
  * transmit - Send characters back to the bluetooth terminal

 ### Compile Command:
 The 3 commands below are to be ran in the terminal within the same directory of your compile files.
+When on PC replace /dev/cu.usbmodem1101 with the COM port number.
 (Note in the the command Blue should be replaced with your .c file name)
+* /dev/cu.usbmodem1101: is only used for mac
+* COM4: is only used for PC

 ##